 Meteor Lights offers endless combinations of lampshade styles, sizes, fabric colors, patterns, and trim.

 We stock a small but reasonably representative assortment of ready-to-ship sample lamp and pendant shades available for sale, but in most cases, we will have to make your shade to custom order.

 Choosing Proper Lampshade Shape and Size

 First, we recommend selecting an appropriate lampshade style (i.e.shape).
 Examples are the drum, two-tier, or reverse two-tier shade styles.
 Often, more than one style will work, so it becomes a judgment call on your part: what looks good to your eye?
 At other times, only one style will work, and this may be obvious.
 In some cases, with certain lamp styles, our retro/modern drum shades may not be suitable for your lamp, and a another style might work better.
-Ideally, the lampshade should help balance the mass of the base.
+Ideally, the lampshade should help balance the volume of the base.
 This is why a low-profile drum shade works well on slender mid-century lamps, and sometimes not as well on bulky 60s and 70s era lamps.
 As a rough rule of thumb on a table lamp, the bottom of the lampshade should be approximate to the height of the lamp base (not including the socket and harp assembly).
 However, this rule does not apply to 3-tier and reverse 2-tier shades, where the bottom tier is smaller than the top or middle tier.
 In these cases, the larger tier should be approximate to the height of the base.
 If you have space limitations, you may have to consider a smaller diameter shade.
 However, the shade should never be closer to the bulb than the wattage permits.
 More information on allowable wattage and diameter on our FAQ page.